Manu224781/EnhanceQoL/docs/Streams.md

 - `filter` – return `false` to skip a row.
 - `actions` – table of custom callbacks exposed to consumers.
 - `settings` – default configuration values for the stream.
+- `OnClick` – function or table of button-specific handlers used for the panel button.

 ## Registering a stream